 MSR Pocket Rocket 2 Review – Components

-The MSR Pocket Rocket is a simple, straight forward stove.
-Like all ultralight gear though, it is important that you take care of your equipment.
+The MSR Pocket Rocket is a simple, straightforward stove.
+Like all ultralight gear, you must take care of your equipment.
 The Pocket Rocket is no exception.

-The body of the stove is made from stainless steel, aluminum and brass.
+The stove’s body is made from stainless steel, aluminum, and brass.
 The base of the stove screws onto a fuel canister, and while some users claim the non-brass threads are soft and wear quickly, I have not had this issue.
 My first stove traveled with me on the Pacific Crest Trail and Continental Divide Trail with no problems.

 Burner Control Wire

-The small burner control wire easily folds up against the body of the stove and the ability to adjust your flame with this control wire is one of the attractive features of this stove.
-You can easily simmer or boil!
+The small burner control wire easily folds up against the stove’s body, and the ability to adjust your flame with this control wire is one of the attractive features of this stove.
+You can quickly simmer or boil!

 Pot Support Legs

-The MSR Pocket Rocket 2, has 3 support legs that fold up against the stove.
-I will admit to having to unfold and refold mine several times before getting it to fit back into it's case.
-After a few uses though, my brain recognized the “folding pattern” and I no longer give it any thought.
+The MSR Pocket Rocket 2 has three support legs that fold up against the stove.
+I admit to having to unfold and refold mine several times before getting it to fit back into its case.
+After a few uses, my brain recognized the “folding pattern,” and I no longer give it any thought.

-The legs are fine for my one person titanium pot, but offer a rather narrow base for larger pots.
+The legs are fine for my one-person titanium pot but offer a narrow base for larger pots.
 I would probably look at other options if sharing a pot with a partner or if I was doing some serious cooking that needed a larger pot.

 The burner on the stove has a small Wind Clip screen to help prevent the burner from blowing out in a breeze.
-I would not really call this a windshield though, and when I am in breezy conditions I use rocks or my Thinlight Pad to block wind.
-Take caution that you do not block in the pot closely or it may over heat.
+I would not call this a windshield, though; when I am in breezy conditions, I use rocks or my Thinlight Pad to block the wind.
+Take caution that you do not block in the pot closely, or it may overheat.

 MSR Pocket Rocket 2 Review – Post Summary

-The MSR Pocket Rocket 2 Stove is as dependable as it's namesake the original MSR Pocket Rocket.
-There are currently competitors that have auto-ignites and faster boil times – even some that are slightly lighter.
-For the cost and weight I still think the Pocket Rocket is a great value.
+The MSR Pocket Rocket 2 Stove is as dependable as its namesake, the original MSR Pocket Rocket.
+There are currently competitors with auto-ignites and faster boil times – even some slightly lighter.
+For the cost and weight, I still think the Pocket Rocket is a great value.

-- The low weight of the Pocket Rocket make it attractive for long distance hiking.
+- The low weight of the Pocket Rocket makes it attractive for long-distance hiking.

 - Ease of Use is a big plus for me.
-When I stop to eat (usually an hour or two before camping) I want to quickly be able to boil water.
+When I stop to eat (usually an hour or two before camping), I want to be able to boil water quickly.